 Camblos was one of more than 70 Longwood women’s soccer alumnae who returned to Longwood along with their families for the anniversary celebration on Sept.
 29, which saw, fittingly, the 2018 version of the Lancers take down Big South foe Presbyterian 2-0.
-The group celebrated that win, and the more than 250 others the program has tallied, afterwards at a reception where the group presented the $16,431 check to a shocked—and, in his own words, humbled—Dyer.
+The group celebrated that win, and the more than 250 others the program has tallied, afterward at a reception where the group presented the $16,431 check to a shocked—and, in his own words, humbled—Dyer.

 The soccer alumnae in attendance represented three decades of Lancers, ranging from members of the inaugural 1994 team to last season’s Big South Conference runner-up squad.
 Among the crowd was Dyer’s daughter, Kylie, a 2015 graduate who organized the event in her role as assistant director of athletics engagement.

 Todd Dyer, who began the program shortly after his graduation from Longwood in 1993, has won more than 55 percent of his games since.
 But that statistic tells only half of the story.
 Dyer’s Lancers have performed at a level academically that is among the best of Longwood’s teams each year.
 The program has produced doctors, teachers, valedictorians, Academic All-Americans and even other coaches, many of whom draw on lessons they learned under Dyer’s leadership.